 Andreas Fender

-I am a researcher in Human-computer interaction (HCI).
+I am a researcher in Human-computer interaction (HCI) at University of Stuttgart.
 I was previously a PostDoc at ETH Zurich (Switzerland) and University of Sussex (England).
 During my PhD at Aarhus University (Denmark), I was a research intern at Microsoft Research (USA).
+My main research interests are Augmented and Virtual Reality (AR/VR) as well as camera networks.
+In my more recent research, I investigate new input methods for artistic expression in Mixed Reality and on the go.

-Most recent TVCG / IEEE VR publication
+Recent TVCG / IEEE VR 2024 publication

-Most recent UIST publication: PressurePick (UIST '23)
+Previous UIST publication: PressurePick (UIST '23)

 Most recent CHI publication: InfinitePaint (CHI '23)

 InfinitePaint is a Virtual Reality painting application that uses real paper and wet brushes.
+More information and the paper PDF can be found in Publications:InfinitePaint

 Previous UIST publication: DeltaPen (UIST '22)